Sorry, you need to enable JavaScript to visit this website.

 8. Afghan Hound

-the Afghan Hound looks nothing short of magnificent.
+With their silky flowing hair and looks that resemble royalty, the Afghan Hound looks nothing short of magnificent.
 This mostly non-shedding dog has one coat instead of two, and it constantly grows, much like human hair.
 Due to the constant growth they shed less but the fur will need frequent trimming to prevent it from getting too long.

 Fun fact: Afghan Hounds were originally bred for hunting large prey in the mountains and deserts of Afghanistan, and their long coat protected them and kept them warm.